andreock/Bruce_Wiki/Develop-with-Bruce.md

 ## Prerequisites

 First you need to clone the repository and build Bruce from sources.
 You will find the documentation here:
-1. [optionnal] but recommended: work from a [Python virtualenv](https://github.com/pyenv/pyenv-virtualenv)
+1. [optional] but recommended: work from a [Python virtualenv](https://github.com/pyenv/pyenv-virtualenv)
 2. [build your firmware](https://github.com/pr3y/Bruce/wiki/Building-from-source)
 3. [install your build](https://github.com/pr3y/Bruce/wiki/Installing)